 DO NOT USE A BEESWAX SEAL.
 Once they harden, wax gaskets can’t flex with your RV, making them likely to crack and cause leaks.

 With this process, it’s also possible that the flange itself is cracked and needs replacement.
-It’s impossible to tell that before you remove your toilet, however.
-So if you want to be safe, acquire a flange seal and a new flange so you’re ready for a successful RV toilet seal replacement when it’s time.
+However, it’s impossible to tell before you remove your toilet.
+So, if you want to be safe, acquire a flange seal and a new flange so you’re ready for a successful RV toilet seal replacement when it’s time.

 What You’ll Need